 Cheryl concentrates her practice in the area of state and local tax law, including corporate and personal income, net worth/franchise, sales/use, property, payroll, and realty transfer taxes issues.
-Cheryl has extensive experience before various state and local courts and administrative appeal boards on both audit defense and refund issues.
-She is also involved with state and local tax aspects of mergers and acquisitions, as well as corporate restructurings.
-She has worked extensively on issues involving Pennsylvania state and location taxation of charitable organizations.
+Cheryl has extensive experience before various state and local courts and administrative appeal boards on both audit defense and refund issues, with particular experience dealing with personal income tax issues for high-net worth individuals including, domicile and residency issues and taxation of income from pass-through entities.
+She is also involved with state and local tax aspects of mergers and acquisitions, including realty transfer tax, bulk sales, and sales and use tax issues, as well as corporate restructurings.
+She works extensively on issues involving Pennsylvania state and location taxation of charitable organizations.

-Cheryl is an active member of the Philadelphia Bar Association’s State and Local Tax Committee (SALT).
-She currently serves as the chair of the SALT Committee and previously acted as the committee’s secretary.
-Cheryl also sits on the Association’s Tax Council.
-She has been an adjunct professor at Villanova University School of Law since 2004, teaching state and local taxation in the graduate tax program.
-She also teaches continuing legal education classes on various state and local taxation subjects.
+Cheryl is an active member of the Philadelphia Bar Association’s Tax Section and State and Local Tax Committee (SALT).
+She is currently chair of the Tax Section and formerly served as both vice chair and secretary of the tax section, as well as both chair and secretary of the SALT Committee .
+Cheryl also currently sits on the Association’s board of governors.
+She served as an adjunct professor at Villanova University School of Law from 2004 through 2012, teaching state and local taxation in the graduate tax program.
+She also frequently teaches continuing legal education classes on various state and local taxation subjects.

 Cheryl earned her undergraduate degree, cum laude, from Villanova University and her J.D. and Master of Laws in Taxation (LL.M.) from Villanova University School of Law.